jvarness/hubot-barkeep/README.md

 ## Sample Interaction

-The hubot-beer-me package gives your hubot the ability to search for new and exciting beers to try next time you go out.
+The hubot-barkeep package gives your hubot the ability to search for new and exciting beers to try next time you go out.
 For example, if you're a fan of stout, ask your bot to beer you some stout by typing `hubot beer me stout`:

 ```